 - Built as a single container (limited scalability)

 - No user limit

 - Some people prefer OSS ideologically

 If someone is talking to Sales or CE and says they’re using the OSS version, they are 99% of the time using the free tier of Sourcegraph Enterprise.
 If they say they’re hitting a user limit, they’re using the free version of Sourcegraph Enterprise, not Sourcegraph OSS.

-If someone follows the install instructions for our Docker, Docker Compose, or Kubernetes options (reference), they will install Sourcegraph Enterprise.
+If someone follows the install instructions for our Docker, Docker Compose, or Kubernetes options (reference), or they are on Sourcegraph Cloud they will be using Sourcegraph Enterprise.

-Sourcegraph Enterprise offers three plans: Free, Team and Enterprise as defined in pricing.
+Sourcegraph Enterprise offers three plans: Free, Business, and Enterprise as defined in pricing.
 The Free plan is the default plan.
 It does not require a license key to run.

 What is a “License”?
 What is a “Free user”?
 What is an “Enterprise user”?